ppoile/athletica-adapter/README.md

 Athletica-adapter is a Django project.

-It is named 'athletica-adapter'.
+It is named 'athletica-adapter' since it uses and extends athletica.
-It consists of the following apps:

 Doc
 ---